GreenhouseCI/blog.greenhouseci.com/_posts/2016-09-16-custom-testing.md

 ## Setting up custom tests in Greenhouse

 The first step of the setup is to ensure that all of your testing dependencies are available in the build sandbox.
-We are including Chrome, Firefox, karma-cli and Protractor by default.
+We are including Chrome, Firefox and karma-cli by default.
 (If you think something else should be added to this list, please let us know via [our forum](http://docs.greenhouseci.com/discuss).)
-The most natural place to do this is in a [custom post-clone script](http://docs.greenhouseci.com/docs/custom-build-steps), which you may well be using already to install your cross-platform app's other dependencies.
+The most natural way to install other testing components is via a [custom post-clone script](http://docs.greenhouseci.com/docs/custom-build-steps), which you may well be using already to install your cross-platform app's other dependencies.